rubocop/ruby-style-guide/README.md

 * Use RDoc and its conventions for API documentation.
 Don't put an empty line between the comment block and the `def`.
-* Limit lines to 80 characters.
+* Limit lines to 100 characters.
 * Avoid trailing whitespace.
+In fact, trim it aggressively.
 * Don't use block comments.
 They cannot be preceded by whitespace and are not as easy to spot as regular comments.